This post explores whether the common saying “Follow Your Heart” is good advice.

-We might decide to call out a person’s bad behavior.
+Or, we might decide to call out a person’s bad behavior.

 We might decide to remain quiet and take some time to reflect on why a person’s actions or words made us so angry.

-We might decide to walk away.
+Or, we might decide to walk away.

 We might decide to punch a wall.

-We might decide to talk to the person.
+Or, we might decide to talk to the person.

-We might decide to talk to a therapist about our feelings.
+Or, we might decide to talk to a therapist about our feelings.

 The point is that for any emotion we feel, there are several different paths we can take to act on that emotion, and we must decide on the right path to take.